KDLM

-KDLM (1340 AM) is a radio station airing a News/Talk format.
+KDLM (1340 AM) is a radio station airing a News/Talk/classic hits format.
 The station serves Detroit Lakes, Minnesota and is owned by Leighton Broadcasting.

 K226CA

 On June 12, 2014 the FCC granted the transfer of a construction permit for an FM translator from Shine the Light, inc. to Leighton.
 The translator is currently online and broadcasting at a frequency of 93.1 MHz.
 According to radio-locator maps, the entire listening area of K226CA is slightly smaller than the distant reception area of KDLM's main signal.